oxheadalpha/xtz-shots-website/getting-started.md

 Snapshot import performs some safety checks to ensure that the chain state that you are importing is consistent.
 In contrast, importing a tarball completely bypasses these checks.
 As a consequence, by importing a tarball, you entrust the tarball provider to give you the correct mainnet chain.

 Please evaluate whether this is appropriate for your use case.
-If not, you may elect to use a snapashot or generate your own tarballs.
+If not, you may elect to use a snapshot or generate your own tarballs.

 ### How to use a tarball?